GoodClover/ohno-OSM/ohno.md

 ... somebody assigns the tag `unicorn:parking_lot` to a garage.

 ... all of your OpenStreetMap contributions in the past week are deleted irrecoverably.

+...
+1000 notes are added in your area.

+... someone places 3 notes at the exact same position.